 Staff member: any person serving at West End Presbyterian Church in an official paid capacity.
+Any paid worker in Children's ministry must be 14 years or older.

 Volunteer ministry leaders: persons giving leadership in the children's ministry, neighborhood outreach ministry and/or youth ministry of West End Presbyterian Church.
 This does not include leaders of other churches or partner ministries.